The glossary for all organisations

 Carbon Capture and Storage

-Technology aiming to capture carbon dioxide emissions from burning fossil fuels during electricity generation and industrial processes, to prevent CO2 from entering the atmosphere.
+A technology used to capture carbon dioxide emissions from fossil fuel burning during electricity generation or industrial processes, preventing it from entering the atmosphere.

 Source: